apache/beam/website/www/site/content/en/blog/deploy-python-pipeline-on-flink-runner.md

 # ...
 {{< /highlight >}}

-After deployment is complete, we can see the following Flink session cluster and job related resources.
+After the deployment completes, we can see the following Flink session cluster and job related resources.

 {{< highlight bash >}}
 kubectl get all -l app=word-len-cluster